David Price (mineral physicist): 2008

 In 2008, Price devised and introduced the first-ever UCL research strategy, Maximizing Impact and Influence Globally.
-It stated: “[I]n the recent past, universities have not been seen major forces for social change.
+It stated: “Universities are places “of light, of liberty and of learning”.
+They have the privilege of being able to play a central role in changing the world.
+Arguably, in the recent past, universities have not been seen major forces for social change.
 UCL’s new research strategy will help realise the radical vision of its founders, who, following [Jeremy] Bentham, believed that education, and hence universities, were the key to reform. … With its unique strengths and position, UCL has an opportunity and an obligation to develop and disseminate original knowledge to help provide solutions to the grand challenges faced by the world today and tomorrow.”

 The strategy's basis was that the collective expertise of the whole of UCL is greater than the sum of its subject-specific parts.
 By collaborating across disciplines, therefore, the university could address major problems most effectively.

 2011

 After publication of the 2011 version of the UCL Research Strategy, Times Higher Education described Price as asserting that, "since the Thatcher era, universities had adopted the prevailing political view of them as "the engines of the knowledge economy," leading them to neglect wisdom, which he defined as "the judicious application of knowledge for the good of humanity".
 He cited the huge increase in maize prices prompted by the staple food crop's use as a source of biofuel as a "classic case of the application of very clever knowledge without developing a wise way of introducing it".
-The problem, he said, was that few universities possessed the breadth of top researchers necessary to generate wisdom, which required the "synthesising and contrasting of the knowledge, perspectives and methodologies of different disciplines"."
+The problem, he said, was that few universities possessed the breadth of top researchers necessary to generate wisdom, which required the "synthesizing and contrasting of the knowledge, perspectives and methodologies of different disciplines"."

 The Times Higher Education article noted: "Another key concept in the research strategy is "leadership", which Professor Price distinguished from excellence on the grounds that it was active rather than passive.
 As well as being eminent researchers, their leadership obligations would also require senior UCL academics to "be putting back into their discipline by doing professional service, and into the institution by managing and developing strategic areas in their own departments and leading career development of younger colleagues".
 Younger academics, for their part, should be "developing their leading position in their subject and nurturing students".